volpts/saare/README.md

 ```

 # License
-The Saare Library is licensed under Apache License 2.0.
+The Saare Library is licensed under LGPLv3 or later.
 See COPYING.md for more details.